Gokuldas-dev/Gokuldas-dev/README.md

 ## Projects

-### Project 1: Cloud-Native Web Application
+### Project 1: DEPLOYING WORDPRESS WEBSITE IN AWS

-Description: A serverless web application built using AWS Lambda, Azure Functions, and Google Cloud Functions.
-This project demonstrates my ability to design, develop, and deploy cloud-native applications.
+Description: Deployed and hosted a highly-available WordPressapplication using EC2.RDS,Route 53,ASG and VP

 GitHub Repository: [Project 1 Repository](https://github.com/yourusername/project1)

+### Project 2: HOLOGRAPHIC VIDEO CALLING DEVICE
+Description: IOT Device using Raspberry pie 4 and someacrylic glass aligned.
+Camera microphone for input and used Incomingvideo will be processed by the app in mobile usingAugmented Reality